Palo Alto Stanford Heritage

 Attention researchers!
-The History Desk and Guy Miller Archives manned by historian Steve Staiger has moved to room K-7 at Cubberley, 4000 Middlefield Road.
-Steve's hours remain the same, Tuesdays from 4 to 8 p.m. and Thursdays from 1 to 5 p.m.
+The History Desk and Guy Miller Archives manned by historian Steve Staiger is located in room K-7 at Cubberley, 4000 Middlefield Road.
+Steve's hours remain are, Tuesdays from 4 to 8 p.m. and Thursdays from 1 to 5 p.m.